-The licenses of EMS agencies are issued, monitored, and tracked by DOH to ensure EMS agencies and personnel meet minimum standards for training, operations, vehicles and equipment, and that proper care is provided to patients.
+The licenses of EMS agencies are issued, monitored, and tracked by DOH to ensure EMS agencies and personnel meet minimum standards for training, operations, vehicles and equipment and that proper care is provided to patients.
 Below is a graph of the types of entities that operate EMS agencies in Washington and how many are able to provide ground transportation services.

 Chart 2.
-Licensed EMS Agencies for 2022
+Licensed EMS Agencies (2022)

-Note: information per DOH 2022 Licensed EMS Services
+Source: DOH 2022 Licensed EMS Services